nobitagit/knowledge/career/readme.md

 - Write down goals, and add them to the calendar whenever possible
 - Invite people to join you at meetups.
 Write in Slack you're going and to write you if they want to join
 - At company events, meet people you rarely see or talk to
+- Can you create a cross-dept group that does a common activity together?
+- Can you improve someone else in the company
+- **Follow up**.
+Nurture relationships, write DMs with links ("I thought you might like this", "Thanks for the coffee, let's do it again next week")

+### Preparing for 1 year review

+- ask the boss for the format beforehand (it's not a secret!)
+- ask co-workers what to expect (is it casual?
+Have any suggestion?)
+- bring your accomplishments, clearly list what you improved
+- think about a plan for improvement